 NETFUND has committed to work closely with Kisumu County in mobilizing, Planting and growing 40 million tree seedlings in a campaign named “Each one Teach one how to Plant one Tree.”
+In partnership with The Marketing Heaven, the campaign will also cover social media to raise public awareness of the importance of tree planting activities.

 Speaking during the launch of Kisumu County tree seedling Production & afforestation programme at Menara station, Muhoroni Sub_county, NETFUND CEO Samson Toniok joined PS for Environment and Forestry Dr. Chris Kiptoo alongside Kisumu Governor Prof. Peter Anyang’ Nyong’o in support of National attainment of 10% national forest cover.